jakobyte1024/livehackingworkshop-lab/content/05_defend/02_attacking&defending.md

 ## Getting Jenkins Login Attempts

-As we mentioned previously, ingress-nginx has been deployed infront of jenkins to log the traffic on the prod environment.
+As we mentioned previously, ingress-nginx has been deployed in front of jenkins to log the traffic on the prod environment.

-Play the role of the defender and after accessing the K8s cluster on your terminal, switch to the prod cluster:
+Now play the role of the defender and after accessing the K8s cluster on your terminal, switch to the prod cluster:
 {{% expand "Solution" %}}

 ```bash